jierdin/sprout/operating-agreement.md

-WHEREAS, the parties hereto have heretofore formed a limited liability company pursuant to the [[STATE OF INCORPORATION]] Limited Liability Company Act by filing a Certificate of Formation of the Company with the office of the Secretary of State of the State of [[STATE OF INCORPORATION]] and by entering into the LLC Agreement; and
+WHEREAS, the parties hereto have heretofore formed a limited liability company pursuant to the Wyoming Limited Liability Company Act by filing a Certificate of Formation of the Company with the office of the Secretary of State of the State of Wyoming and by entering into the LLC Agreement; and